ibm-cloud-docs/cloud-databases/disk-util-alerts-tutorial.md

 You have created a Notification Channel for your alerts.
 Make a note of the `id` field that is returned by the API call.

-## Step 3: Create the alert
+## Create the alert
+{: #create-alert}
-{: #disk-util-alert-tutorial-step-3}
+{: step}

 Now that you have the notification channel, create your alert.

 To retrieve the name of the database instance you want to set up the alert for, list all your database instances.

-Make sure to select a database on the same region as the monitoring instance.
+Make sure to select a database in the same region as the monitoring instance.
 {: note}

 ```sh